Academic and Related Policies

 THE FALL GATHERING

-The Fall Gathering constitutes the first week of the Fall semester and begins the process of community formation.
+The Fall Gathering constitutes the first part of the Fall semester and begins the process of community formation.
 All students are encouraged to attend the Fall Gathering.
 For all prospective postulants, postulants and ordinands, attendance is compulsory.

 APPLICATION FOR GRADUATION